Greek citron: Introduction to Israel

-The great scholar and kabballist Rabbi Aaron Ezrial of the Beit El Synagogue still certified some ungrafted citron orchards in Jaffa by eliminating the plants he found to be grafted.
-The Greek-Jaffa citron was also promoted by most of the Sephardic and even some Ashkenazic rabbis, who saw a great future in the beautiful and pitamed variety.
+The scholar and kabballist Rabbi Aaron Ezrial of the Beit El Synagogue still certified some ungrafted citron orchards in Jaffa by eliminating the plants he found to be grafted.
+The Greek-Jaffa citron was also promoted by most of the Sephardi and even some Ashkenazi rabbis, who saw a great future in the variety, with its preferred aesthetic qualities and pitam.
 The permission was based upon inspection of each and every tree prior to picking, just like it is practiced today in Calabria.